mtilchen/motown/README.md

 # _Motown_: An MVC library for Metro apps using JS/HTML5/CSS3 #

+Motown is designed to help you build Metro-style apps that are maintainable and have great performance, with as little code as possible.
+Smaller applications are easy and large complex applications are possible.

 ## Goals ##

 + Reduce glue code and boilerplate